aria-ml/dataeval/docs/concepts/Outliers.md

 The value for each image in the results dictionary is a dictionary with the metric and the image's value in the given metric as the key-value pair.

 For more information on the flags and metrics used, see the [list](DataCleaning.md#data-cleaning-metrics).
-If you are having trouble changing the flags/metrics, check out our how-to [How to customize the metrics for data cleaning](../how_to/linting_flags.md).